themasmedia/nft-blender/README.md

 > This package is not yet meant for mainstream usage and delivered *as-is*.<br/>
-  Several scripts are specilized for custom in-house pipeline(s), but will eventually be made more .<br/>
+  Several scripts are specilized for custom in-house pipeline(s) (may eventually be made more customizable).<br/>
   If you have ideas and/or run into issues with the module, please contact me! 😎